stackplanet/sourcestack/README.md

 | Infrastructure | AWS, Route 53, Cloudfront, API Gateway, Lambda, Cognito, SES |
 | Database | DynamoDB |

-If you don't like these choices, sourcestack is designed to be forked.
-Ideas for forks include:
+If you don't like these choices, sourcestack is designed to be forked!
+See [ideas for forks](https://github.com/stackfun/sourcestack/wiki/Fork-ideas).

-* Other client frameworks: React, Vue, Svelte...
-* Other CSS frameworks/approaches: Bootstrap, MaterialCSS, no framework...
-* Server side rendering
-* GraphQL instead of REST
-* Javascript instead of Typescript
-* Other clouds: GCP, Azure...
-* Relational databases (I'm working on an Aurora Serverless fork)

-Just fork this repository and create your own template or app.
+Just [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and create your own template or app.
 If you'd like to share it with others, please raise an issue and I'll link to it here.

 ## Design philosophy